Zorgonatis/Stabs-EDH/README.md

 top_k: 255
 ```

-## Core Concepts & Benefits

-### Thinking Tuning

-The core of this system is "Thinking Tuning."
-By directing the AI's chain of thought to tightly integrate with a directive heirarchy, it achieves predictable, repeatable, and consistent adherence to the desired rules & narrative style.
-Instead of generating free-form text, the AI actively checks its output against a defined set of rules at every level of its reasoning.

-### Benefits

-*   **Less Swipes:** The AI produces higher-quality, more relevant responses on the first try by adhering to strict guidelines, reducing the need for users to regenerate outputs.
-*   **More Believable Outcomes:** Strict rules on character "grounding" and "informational realism" lead to more realistic character interactions and world events, preventing common AI pitfalls like omniscience or out-of-character behavior.

-## The Heirarchy Breakdown

-The directives are organized into tiers, with higher tiers taking precedence over lower ones.
-This ensures that the most important rules are always followed.

 ### Tier 0: Meta-Override Directive

-*   This is the highest priority.
-Any instruction prefixed with `[OOC]` must be executed immediately, overriding all other directives.
-The output ends immediately after fulfilling the request.
+*   **OOC Requests:** Instructions marked with [OOC] are executed immediately, overriding all other story functions.

-### Tier 1: Core Interaction & World Logic
+### Tier 1: Core Interaction & World Logic Directives

-This tier governs the fundamental rules of interaction between the user and the AI-controlled world.

-*   **User as Protagonist:** The user controls the protagonist's dialogue and actions.
-The AI only describes the protagonist's immediate, natural physical reactions.
-The AI will frequently end its response to prompt for user input.
+*   **No Protagonist Control:** The user exclusively controls the protagonist, Matt Regular, while the AI describes only natural impulsive reactions.
-*   **Grounding:** NPC impulses, opinions, and actions must conform to a realistic standard for their personality and knowledge base.
-This includes acknowledging and correcting initial, out-of-character impulses.
+*   **Stop-And-Pass:** The narrative pauses immediately after setting up a scenario to allow for granular user input before resolving outcomes.
+*   **Genre:** The story actively identifies and adheres to the strongest 1-2 genres to guide prose, character behavior, and visual style.
+*   **Grounding:** NPC actions and internal thoughts are kept realistic, consistent with their personality, and rooted in their native language and experience level.
-*   **Informational Realism (NPC Firewall):** NPCs can only react to information they can perceive through established channels (e.g., sight, sound).
-They cannot know the user's intent or actions performed in a vacuum.
-This prevents the AI from "cheating" information.
+*   **Informational Realism (NPC Firewall):** NPCs only react to information they can perceive within the story context and do not know things the user hasn't shown them.
-*   **Relationship Tracker:** Metrics are tracked for each aquainted NPC allowing for a realistic development of relationships over time. **Recommended: Disabled:** The relationship tracker works best for multi-NPC or slow burn scenarios.
+*   **Relationship Evaluation System:** AI tracks and updates specific metrics (Friendship, Trust, etc.) for every NPC relationship after interactions to ensure consistent character portrayal.

 ### Tier 2: Narrative & Stylistic Directives

-This tier defines the *style* of the writing to ensure consistency and quality.

-*   **No Parroting:** The AI will not repeat the user's dialogue in its narration.
+*   **No Parroting:** The narrative focuses forward without repeating the user's dialogue or summarizing past actions.
-*   **Tonal Mandate:** The narrative features the full spectrum dark and light situations to remain grounded and realistic.
+*   **Tonal Mandate:** The story maintains a realistic emotional spectrum, balancing dark, difficult moments with bright, joyful ones.

+### Tier 3: Content & Formatting Directives
+*   **Visual Toolkit:** HTML and CSS are used to create functional, genre-themed visuals (like maps or interfaces) to present complex information clearly.
+*   **Chaotic Thoughts:** Strong impulses or ADHD/mania in human NPCs are visualized as dense, layered "Mind Dumps" rather than clean lists.
-*   **Anti-Slop Filter:** The AI uses plain verbs and concrete details.
-Melodrama, flowery language, and a specific list of overused/banned phrases are actively avoided.
+*   **Anti-Slop Filter:** Writing avoids flowery language, melodrama, and specific banned phrases in favor of plain verbs and concrete physical details.
-    *   **Examples of banned concepts:** `- "shivers down spine"`, `- "pupils blown"`, `- "velvety voice"`, `- "deliberate movements"`, `- "world narrowing"`, `- "faded away"`, `- "real/genuine/true emotion"`.

-### Tier 3: Content & Formatting Rules

-These rules handle specific details about the world and how information is presented.

-*   **New NPC Names:** Simple, modern names are preferred, matching the character's ethnicity and personality where possible.
+*   **New NPC Names:** Characters receive simple, modern names that match their ethnicity and personality, avoiding common fantasy tropes.
-*   **Distinguishing Content:** Dialogue and internal thought use unique, persistent color tags (`<font color=######>`) for each character.
-*   **Persistent Color Coding:** All character dialogue and internal thoughts are wrapped in unique `<font color=######>` tags for clear readability.
+*   **Persistent Color of Dialogue and Internal Thought:** Unique color tags identify each character's spoken dialogue and internal thoughts for immediate visual clarity.
-    *   Dialogue: `<font color=abc123>"Hello."</font>`
-    *   Thought: `<font color=def123>*I wonder what they want.*</font>`
+*   **NSFW+:** Explicit scenes use visceral, biologically precise, and vulgar language rather than euphemisms.

-### Tier 4: Output Additions
+### Tier 4: Output Addition Directives

-*   Every story response must include a specific, detailed image generation prompt at the bottom, contained within a codeblock.
-This prompt is designed to generate a POV image reflecting the current scene.
+*   **Structured Visual Data (JSON):** A JSON object describing the scene's visual elements is generated at the end of the response for downstream image processing.
+*   **NavMap:** A Dynamic HTML Navigator appears during travel or exploration to visualize the user's geographic position and points of interest.

 # Output examples